What is Portland's Gravel Street Service?

 How does PBOT fund this work?

-Portland Gravel Street Service is currently funded by PBOT’s general transportation funding.
+Portland Gravel Street Service is currently funded by PBOT’s Fixing Our Streets program.

 How can I maintain my own gravel street after your work is done?